 One could make the argument that the most important KPI should be LTV, which is “a prediction of the net profit attributed to the entire future relationship with a customer.”
 Essentially it’s how much money you make off of a customer over their lifetime as your customer.

 Evaluating your most useful customers over their lifespan is essential.
 You need to establish how much a client is worth over the long haul.

 For example, let’s say three customers join your subscription product at the same, paying $50 per month.
 One stays as a customer for a month, second one for 3 months and the third one for 2 years.
 While all 3 of them paid $50 when they joined, their LTVs were *very different*: $50, $150 and $1200.

 The customers do not provide you equal value, and the quicker you can predict who is a high LTV customer, the better.

 However, it can be difficult to measure LTV and only around 40% of companies are able to measure customer lifetime value.
 The only way is to gather information and assemble it in a predictive model, which features extracted data extrapolated and used to predict customer behavior.

-What goes into the LTV formulas?
+What goes into the Life Time Value formulas?